Help users to Recover from validation errors

 New WCAG 2.2 criteria affect this pattern

-To help users to ‘Recover from validation errors’ and meet the new Web Content Accessibility Guidelines (WCAG) 2.2 criteria, make sure that users can successfully:
+To help users to ‘Recover from validation errors’ and meet the new Web Content Accessibility Guidelines (WCAG) 2.2 criteria:

 See the full list of components and patterns affected by WCAG 2.2.